 Are bookkeeping services an affordable payroll option?

 A bookkeeping service does what an in-house bookkeeper or accountant would do.
 This service handles your transaction coding, accounts payable, accounts receivable, payroll and financial reports.

 Before you pay for a bookkeeping or accounting service, inquire about the company's payment structure.
 Are there annual fees?
 How long does it take to process your company's data?
 How much experience does the company have in employment law compliance, and how often will someone from the company check in with you?
 With an outsourced service, you may not have as much interaction or communication with the company as you'd like, so it's important to understand what you are getting into before you decide to work with one.

 Is a payroll processing company affordable?

-A payroll processing company handles a company's payment of wages to its employees by providing payroll and HR operations management.
+A payroll processing company handles your payment of wages to your employees by providing payroll and HR operations management.

 How to choose the best payroll processing processor